clairek09/MIC/Modules/M07-design-implement-private-access-to-azure-services/includes/2-define-private-link-service-private-endpoint.md

 What is the key technology behind Private Links?

-(X) Private Endpoint.\{\{Correct!
-Private Links are dependent on Private Endpoints.\}\}
+(X) Private Endpoint.{{Correct!
+Private Links are dependent on Private Endpoints.}}

-( ) DNS Resolution.\{\{Incorrect, though the recommended practice is to use a single Private Endpoint for a given Private Link resource to avoid duplicate entries or conflicts in DNS resolution.
-Private Links are dependent on Private Endpoints.\}\}
+( ) DNS Resolution.{{Incorrect, though the recommended practice is to use a single Private Endpoint for a given Private Link resource to avoid duplicate entries or conflicts in DNS resolution.
+Private Links are dependent on Private Endpoints.}}

-( ) Virtual Networks.\{\{Incorrect.
-Though Private Endpoint must be deployed in the same region and subscription as the virtual network, Private Links are dependent on Private Endpoints. \}\}
+( ) Virtual Networks.{{Incorrect.
+Though Private Endpoint must be deployed in the same region and subscription as the virtual network, Private Links are dependent on Private Endpoints. }}

 ## Multiple Choice

 What is the difference between a Service Endpoint and a Private Endpoint?

+( ) A Private Endpoint connects to external systems and services.{{Incorrect, a Private Endpoint enables a private and secure connection between your virtual network and Azure.
+A Service Endpoint connects to external resources.}}
-(X) A Service Endpoint connects to external systems and services.\{\{Correct!
+(X) A Service Endpoint connects to external systems and services.{{Correct!
 A Service Endpoint connects to external resources.
-A Private Endpoint enables a private and secure connection between your virtual network and Azure.\}\}
+A Private Endpoint enables a private and secure connection between your virtual network and Azure.}}

-( ) A Private Endpoint connects to external systems and services.\{\{Incorrect, a Private Endpoint enables a private and secure connection between your virtual network and Azure.
-A Service Endpoint connects to external resources.\}\}
+( ) A Service Endpoint enables a private and secure connection between your virtual network and Azure.{{Incorrect, a Private Endpoint enables a private and secure connection between your virtual network and Azure.
+A Service Endpoint connects to external resources.}}

-( ) Insert the second incorrect answer text in this cell.\{\{Insert the second incorrect answer feedback in this cell.\}\}